Alex Higgins

-Alexander Gordon Higgins (18 March 1949 – 24 July 2010) was a Northern Irish professional snooker player and a two-time world champion, remembered as one of the most iconic figures in the sport's history.
-Nicknamed "Hurricane Higgins" for his rapid play, and known as the "People's Champion" for his popularity and charisma, he is often credited as being a key figure in snooker's success as a mainstream televised sport in the 1980s.
+Alexander Gordon Higgins (18 March 1949 – 24 July 2010) was a Northern Irish professional snooker player and a two-time world snooker champion.
+Nicknamed "the Hurricane" for his rapid play, and sometimes known as the "People's Champion" for his popularity and charisma, he is remembered as one of the sport's most iconic figures and is often credited as being a key figure in snooker's success as a mainstream televised sport in the 1980s.

-After turning professional in 1970, he won the World Snooker Championship in 1972, defeating John Spencer 3731 in the final to become the first qualifier to win the world title, a feat that only three other players have achieved since: Terry Griffiths in 1979, Shaun Murphy in 2005, and Zhao Xintong in 2025.
+After turning professional in 1970, he won the World Snooker Championship in 1972, defeating John Spencer 3731 in the final to become the first qualifier to win the world title—a feat since achieved by three other players: Terry Griffiths in 1979, Shaun Murphy in 2005, and Zhao Xintong in 2025.
 Aged 22, he was then the sport's youngest world champion, a record he held until 21-year-old Stephen Hendry won the title in 1990.
 Higgins was world championship runner-up to Ray Reardon in 1976 and Cliff Thorburn in 1980.
-At the 1982 event, he recovered from 1315 behind to defeat Jimmy White 1615 in the semi-finals, producing a 69 clearance in the penultimate which is regarded as one of the finest s in the sport's history.
+In the semi-finals of the 1982 event, he recovered from 1315 behind to defeat Jimmy White 1615; his 69 clearance in the penultimate is regarded as one of the finest in the sport's history.
 He defeated Reardon 1815 in the final, winning his second world title ten years after his first.

-Higgins won the Masters title in 1978 and 1981 and the UK Championship in 1983, where he recovered from 07 behind to defeat Steve Davis 1615 in the final.
-As of 2023, he is one of eleven players to have completed a career Triple Crown.
-He won the World Doubles Championship with White in 1984 and competed alongside Dennis Taylor and Eugene Hughes on the all-Ireland team that won the World Cup three consecutive times between 1985 and 1987.
-He won his last professional title at the 1989 Irish Masters, defeating Hendry 98 in the final.
-He failed to qualify for the professional tour in 199798 and played his last professional match in August 1997.
+Higgins won the Masters title in 1978 and 1981 and the UK Championship in 1983, recovering from 07 behind to defeat Steve Davis 1615 in the final.
+As of 2023, he is one of only eleven players who have completed a career Triple Crown.
+In 1984, he won the World Doubles Championship with White, and he competed alongside Dennis Taylor and Eugene Hughes on the all-Ireland team that won three consecutive World Cups from 1985 to 1987.
+His last professional title was the 1989 Irish Masters, where he defeated Hendry 98 in the final.
+He failed to qualify for the main professional tour in 199798 and played his last professional match in August 1997.

-Remembered for his turbulent lifestyle, Higgins was a heavy smoker, struggled with drinking and gambling, and admitted to using cocaine and marijuana.
-He had tempestuous relationships with women—both of his marriages ended in divorce, and he had widely publicised altercations with other girlfriends, one of whom stabbed him three times during a domestic argument.
-Known as an unpredictable, difficult, and volatile character, he was often disciplined by the sport's governing body, most notably when he was fined £12,000 and banned for five tournaments in 1986 after head-butting an official, and banned again for the entire 199091 season after punching another official and threatening to have Taylor shot.
-He was diagnosed with throat cancer in 1998 and died of multiple causes in his Belfast home on 24 July 2010, aged 61.
+Known for his chaotic lifestyle, Higgins was a heavy smoker who struggled with drinking and gambling, and he admitted to using cocaine and marijuana.
+He had turbulent relationships with women—both of his marriages ended in divorce, and he had widely publicised altercations with other girlfriends.
+Known as an unpredictable and volatile character, he was often disciplined by the sport's governing body, most notably in 1986 when he was fined £12,000 and banned for five tournaments after assaulting an official, and in 1990 when he was banned for over a year after punching another official and threatening Taylor.
+Higgins was diagnosed with throat cancer in 1998 and died of multiple causes in his Belfast home on 24 July 2010, aged 61.